Clicky

 Now, onto the real language courses.
 Innovative Language offers a ton of different languages and provides full comprehensive courses.
 For example, JapanesePod101 uses video content and podcasts to teach you how to speak Japanese.

-As you listen to the dialogue, you can also read it below.
+As you listen to the dialogue, you can also read it below at the same time.
 JapanesePod101 is not just audio but a complete language resource.
 For example, you also get PDFs with notes to study in your free time.
-JapanesePod101 makes it easier than FluentU to listen, read, and understand grammatical patterns in Japanese, because you are not just listening passively, you are being taught.
+JapanesePod101 makes it easier than FluentU to listen, read, and understand grammatical patterns in Japanese because you aren’t just listening passively, you are being taught.

 FluentU vs. italki